MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 Phase 1: Start and register the server

-1. The admin specifies the `seal_config.yaml` with the published package ID and Seal configurations.
-Then the admin builds and runs the enclave with no `SEAL_API_KEY`.
+1. The admin specifies the `seal_config.yaml` with the published Seal policy package ID and Seal configurations.
+Then the admin builds and runs the enclave with exposed `/get_attestation` endpoint.
-2. The enclave exposes the `/get_attestation` endpoint.
-Admin uses it to register PCRs and the enclave public key.
-The `/process_data` currently returns an error because the `SEAL_API_KEY` is not yet initialized.
+2. Admin uses the attestation response to register PCRs and the enclave public key.
+The `/process_data` endpoint currently returns an error because the `SEAL_API_KEY` is not yet initialized.
 3. Admin registers the enclave on-chain and get enclave object ID and initial shared version.

-Phase 2: Load the secret
+Phase 2: Bootstrap the secret in two steps

 1. Admin encrypts the secret with a specified key ID.
 This can be done for multiple secrets with different IDs.
 2. Host calls `/init_parameter_load` with the enclave object and a list of key IDs used for encryption.
 Enclave returns the encoded `FetchKeyRequest`.